Prince-Bishopric of Minden

 The Prince-Bishopric of Minden (Fürstbistum Minden; Bistum Minden; Hochstift Minden; Stift Minden) was an ecclesiastical principality of the Holy Roman Empire.
 It was progressively secularized following the Protestant Reformation when it came under the rule of Protestant rulers, and by the Peace of Westphalia of 1648 given to Brandenburg as the Principality of Minden.
-It must not be confused with the Roman Catholic diocese of Minden, which was larger, and over which the prince-bishop exercised spiritual authority.
+It must not be confused with the Catholic Diocese of Minden, which was larger, and over which the prince-bishop exercised spiritual authority.

 History

 The diocese was founded by Charlemagne in 803, after he had conquered the Saxons.
 It was subordinate to the Archbishopric-Electorate of Cologne.

 It became the Prince-Bishopric of Minden (Fürstbistum Minden) in 1180, when the Duchy of Saxony was dissolved.

 As to the diocese of Minden, it ceased to exist following the Swedish takeover of 1648.

 Prior to its dissolution, the diocesan area comprised, in addition to the temporal prince-bishopric, parts of Brunswick-Wolfenbüttel and all of Schaumburg-Lippe.
 The defunct diocese came under the care of by the Apostolic Vicariate of the Nordic Missions in 1667.
 Between 1709 and 1780 it formed part of the Vicariate Apostolic of Upper and Lower Saxony, before it was reincorporated into the Nordic Missions.
 In 1821 the former Minden diocesan area within the former prince-bishopric boundary became part of the Diocese of Paderborn, whereas the Brunswickian part became part of the Apostolic Vicariate of Anhalt and Brunswick in 1825, only to join the Diocese of Hildesheim in 1834.
 The Schaumburg-Lippe area stayed with the Nordic Missions until their dissolution in 1930, becoming first part of the Diocese of Osnabrück and then of Hildesheim as of 1965.